 I think we should all own a Tele style guitar at one point or another in our playing career and this Sawtooth guitar is a great place to start.

 Ibanez GRX20ZJB Jewel Blue Electric Guitar

-Ibanez has packed this guitar full of expensive features, usually found on their high end guitars.
-However the price is affordable and provides you a way to own an Ibanez without having to mortgage the house!
+Ibanez has packed this guitar full of expensive features, usually found on their high-end guitars.
+However, the price is affordable and provides you with a way to own an Ibanez without having to mortgage the house!

-So, What is the best electric guitar under $150?
+So, What is the best electric guitar under $200?